gar1t/2016-05-12-ceug/slides.md

 - State is decoupled from the functions that operate on that state
 - Related state grouped with tuples
 - Related functions may define class-like behavior
-- Higher order functions expose
+- Higher order functions enable polymorphic behavior

 ---